tehpsalmist/parcel-plugin-zengine-html-migrator/README.md

 ## Usage

-Add `%PLUGIN_HTML%` to the wrapper's index.html between the body tags.
+1. Add `%PLUGIN_HTML%` to the wrapper's index.html between the body tags.
+2. Ensure your ng-templates all live in `plugin/plugin.html`
+3. Run parcel normally

 ### Example